FarronF/limerick-council-meetings/meetings/2017/11/20-Monthly Meeting of Metropolitan District of Limerick/Minutes Re-Scheduled Monthly Meeting - Monthly Meeting of Metropolitan District of Limerick - 27th October 2017.md

 Police / Garda Barracks, Barnakyle, Patrickwell, Limerick, Ref.
 No. P.P.S.
 2017/A should not be

-added to the Record of Protected Structures as, in view of the policy to encourage people to live--- 3
+added to the Record of Protected Structures as, in view of the policy to encourage people to live
+---
+3

 in our towns and villages and in response to the national housing crisis, Members were of the